Three of Swords Tarot Card Meanings and Combinations

 Three of Swords Tarot Card Meanings

-The Three of Swords can indicate upsets and quarrels, as the three swords pierce the heart it can be an expression of painful emotions, the hurting heart.
+The Three of Swords can indicate quarrels and conflict, as the three swords pierce the heart it can be an expression of painful emotions, the hurting heart.
 The stormy sky in the background of the image provides an indication of the tension and atmospheric conditions surrounding a challenging situation.

-The Three of Swords can bring upheavals, crossed swords and sharp words that bring pain, general but troubling disagreements and divided opinions, ranging from family fallouts, to upsets with work colleagues, lovers or friends.
+The Three of Swords can bring disruption and disputes, crossed swords and sharp words that bring pain, general but troubling disagreements and conflicting opinions, ranging from family fallouts, to upsets with work colleagues, lovers or friends.
 Upset with others is always evident in some way but as it is a small numbered card, if it appears in a future position of the reading, we can advise caution to prevent matters escalating into something more serious.
 The sense of division can be painful but need not be permanent.

 For some readers this is the card that brings separation and splits, although for me, not so much (depending upon context).
-The Three of Swords is the main card that I find appears for those in distance relationships, so it doesn’t necessarily imply an ending but the sense of unhappiness through being apart.
+The Three of Swords is the main card that I find appears to suggest separation through distance, so it doesn’t necessarily imply an ending but the sense of unhappiness through being apart.
 Although within context, it isn’t ideal as an outcome card in a positional spread.
 In non-positional or free flow reading, I would check the card following to see how matters progress, what we wouldn't wish to see is a negative situation gathering momentum towards a permanent ending.

 If reversed or ill-dignified, can suggest being in denial over differences, a lack of compatibility with someone (or others), disorder.
 For some, it is seen as a reversal of the upright meaning and brings healing to difficulties.